stainless-api/stl-api/docs/docs/endpoints.md

 or resolve to a raw response to be parsed by the `response` schema.

 The `params`, `context` and return types will be automatically mapped from the request and response schemas.

+## Error handling

+In order to indicate an unauthorized usage of or error encountered during the handling of an endpoint, throw an exception within the `handler`.

+`stl` provides some exception types to streamline this.
+Each will cause the endpoint to respond with an HTTP status code.
+Each exception's constructor also optionally accepts an record parameter.
+If provided, this parameter is encoded in JSON and included as the body of the response.

+### `stl.StlError`

+Takes an HTTP status code as a constructor argument.
+Responds with that status code.

+### `stl.BadRequestError`

+Responds with HTTP status code 400.

+### `stl.UnauthorizedError`

+Responds with HTTP status code 401.

+### `stl.ForbiddenError`

+Responds with HTTP status code 403.

+### `stl.NotFoundError`

+Responds with HTTP status code 404.